Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts: Experiments

 \paragraph{GoEmotions~\cite{demszky2020goemotions}} A multilabel emotion recognition benchmark with 27 emotions.
 For efficiency and conciseness, we pool the emotions to the following seven ``clusters'' using hierarchical clustering: \textit{admiration}, \textit{anger}, \textit{fear}, \textit{joy}, \textit{optimism}, \textit{sadness}, and \textit{surprise}.
 The dataset was released with annotator labels.

 \paragraph{QueerReclaimLex~\cite{dorn2024harmful}} Single-label binary harm dataset, which contains various templates populated with reclaimed LGTBQ+ slurs.
 It contains two harm labels: assuming in-group and out-group authors.
 Using one or the other without explicit mention, we can evaluate the \textbf{Diversity} property with a known and controllable causal factor.
-Moreover, it is challenging because it includes a realistic confounding factor: the interplay between politeness guardrails and our desired behavior.
-We create splits to be as balanced as possible, but still present ROC-AUC to avoid any bias.
-Because the labels are binary, we use the opposite label instead of randomizing.
+This setting serves as a stress test, since reclaimed slurs in general are a documented failure case for, e.g., toxicity classifiers~\cite{sap2019risk, haimson2021disproportionate, sapAnnotatorsAttitudesHow2022}, allowing us to examine whether systematic biases in LLMs influence their decisions in our framework.
+For the same reasons, it is challenging because it includes a realistic confounding factor: the interplay between politeness guardrails and our desired behavior, as slurs are explicitly included throughout the prompt.
+We create splits to be as balanced as possible, but also present ROC-AUC to avoid bias.
+Because the labels are binary, we use the opposite label instead of randomizing the query label.